vserova/book/pages/ch_datamod.md

 With the exception of legacy PIR entry names (which the C++ Toolkit cannot recognize when untagged), UniProtKB identifiers are coordinated with those of GenBank, EMBL, and DDBJ and do not conflict.

-<a name="ch-datamod.prf-Protein-Research"></a>
+<a name="ch_datamod.prf_Protein_Research"></a>

 ##### prf: Protein Research Foundation

 The Protein Research Foundation in Japan has a large database of protein sequence and peptide fragments derived from the literature.
 Again, there is a name and an accession number.
 Since this database is meant only to record the sequence as it appeared in a particular publication, the relationship between the id and the sequence is quite stable in practice.

-<a name="ch-datamod.patent-Citing-a-Pate"></a>
+<a name="ch_datamod.patent_Citing_a_Pate"></a>

 ##### patent: Citing a Patent

-The minimal information to unambiguously identify a sequence in a patent is first to unambiguously identify the patent (by the Patent-seq-id.cit, see [Bibliographic References](#ch-datamod.datamodel.biblio) for a discussion of Id-pat) and then providing an integer serial number to identify the sequence within the patent.
+The minimal information to unambiguously identify a sequence in a patent is first to unambiguously identify the patent (by the Patent-seq-id.cit, see [Bibliographic References](#ch_datamod.datamodel.biblio) for a discussion of Id-pat) and then providing an integer serial number to identify the sequence within the patent.
 The sequence data for sequence related patents are now being submitted to the international patent offices in computer readable form, and the serial number for the sequence is assigned by the processing office.
 However, older sequence related patents were not assigned serial numbers by the processing patent offices.
 For those sequences the serial number is assigned arbitrarily (but still uniquely).
 Note that a sequence with a Patent-seq-id just appeared as part of a patent document.
 It is NOT necessarily what was patented by the patent document.

-<a name="ch-datamod.pdb-Citing-a-Biopoly"></a>
+<a name="ch_datamod.pdb_Citing_a_Biopoly"></a>

 ##### pdb: Citing a Biopolymer Chain from a Structure Database

 The Protein Data Bank (PDB, also known as the Brookhaven Database), is a collection of data about structures of biological entities such hemoglobin or cytochrome c.
 The basic entry in PDB is a structural model of a molecule, not a sequence as in most sequence databases.
 A molecule may have multiple chains.
 So a PDB-seq-id has a string for the PDB entry name (called PDB-mol-id here) and a single character for a chain identifier within the molecule.
 The use of the single character just maps the PDB practice.
 The character may be a digit, a letter, or even a space (ASCII 32).
 As with the databases using the Textseq-id, the sequence of the chain in PDB associated with this information is not stable, so to be unambiguous the id must also include the release date.

-<a name="ch-datamod.giim-GenInfo-Import-"></a>
+<a name="ch_datamod.giim_GenInfo_Import_"></a>

 ##### giim: GenInfo Import Id

 A Giimport-id ("giim") was a temporary id used to identify sequences imported into the GenInfo system at NCBI before long term identifiers, such as "gi", became stable.
 It is now obsolete.

-<a name="ch-datamod.gi-A-Stable--Uniform"></a>
+<a name="ch_datamod.gi_A_Stable__Uniform"></a>

 ##### gi: A Stable, Uniform Id Applied to Sequences From All Sources

 A Seq-id of type "gi" is a simple integer assigned to a sequence by the NCBI "ID" database.
 It can be applied to a Bioseq of any representation class, nucleic acid or protein.
 It uniquely identifies a sequence from a particular source.
 If the sequence changes at all, then a new "gi" is assigned.
 The "gi" does not change if only annotations are changed.
 Thus the "gi" provides a simple, uniform way of identifying a stable coordinate system on a Bioseq provided by data sources which themselves may not have stable ids.
 This is the identifier of choice for all references to Bioseqs through features or alignments.
 See discussion below.

-<a name="ch-datamod.Seqid-The-C-Implemen"></a>
+<a name="ch_datamod.Seqid_The_C_Implemen"></a>

 #### Seq-id: The C++ Implementation